 Students will work in groups of 2 or 3 to prepare case study presentations to the class.
-The case study will serve as research for your final design project.
 A separate brief will be given for the presentation guidelines and the topics will be discussed with the instructor.

 Design Projects and Workshops